NickGrunert/master-thesis/modules/ndsm_analysis.typ

     While most algorithms do not use the magnitude for calculation, for example the edge detection pipeline using x and y directions distinctly, this is a still a good way for simple visualization of the data.
     While two magnitudes of defintely disjunct roof tiles can be the same, which can be confusing to look at, it is still preferebly to random colouring of surfaces, as random colouring across multiple images in a series of experiments creates unnecessary hardship when evaluating the data.

-    === Trying to use DBSCAN for surface evaluation
+    === Experimental Usage of DBSCAN

     // TODO: DBSCAN source and why it theoretically could have been used Using spatial information by for example using labeling through DBSCAN failed in almost every case due to the data inconsistency inside even perfect surfaces.
     The algorithm may be able to detect that something wrong, but not consistently enough to be used in the scoring system or in generell serious evaluation.
     Further experimentation with the algorithms parameter of epsilon and minimum sample number may be possible, and quick tests have shown that the algorithms quality can highly vary depending on these, but achieving satisfying results seems unfeesable.
-    For demonstration @dbscanfig shows examplary results of the DBSCAN algorithm three different surfaces with subpar results.
+    For demonstration @fig:dbscan shows examplary results of the DBSCAN algorithm three different surfaces with subpar results.
-    While @dbscanfig:a would in reality be three surfaces, @dbscanfig:b and @dbscanfig:c are actually one surface each.
+    While @fig:dbscan:a would in reality be three surfaces, @fig:dbscan:b and @fig:dbscan:c are actually one surface each.
-    As an example to adjust parameters, @dbscanfig:b would need a higher minimum sample number, so that the algorithms ignores inconsistencies in the data, whilest @dbscanfig:c would actually need a lower value to detect anything, assuming no change to epsilon.
+    As an example to adjust parameters, @fig:dbscan:b would need a higher minimum sample number, so that the algorithms ignores inconsistencies in the data, whilest @fig:dbscan:c would actually need a lower value to detect anything, assuming no change to epsilon.
     #subpar.grid(
       columns: 3,
       gutter: 2mm,
       figure(image("../figures/dbscan_test/1.png"), caption: [
         Three falsely merged surfaces.
-      ]), <dbscanfig:a>,
+      ]), <fig:dbscan:a>,
       figure(image("../figures/dbscan_test/2.png"), caption: [
         Surface with little noise.
-      ]), <dbscanfig:b>,
+      ]), <fig:dbscan:b>,
       figure(image("../figures/dbscan_test/3.png"), caption: [
         Surface with a lot of noise.
-      ]), <dbscanfig:c>,
+      ]), <fig:dbscan:c>,
       caption: [
         One iteration of the DBSCAN results.
 Clustering here was only done on derivative data not on spatial information, since the algorithm would otherwise only detect the fact that, of course, it is spatially connected.
 The algorothm detected 17, 3 and 0 Cluster respectively, showing too high dependency on the parameter.
       ],
-      label: <dbscanfig>,
+      label: <fig:dbscan>,
     )

-    === Custom Plateau Algorithm for segment analysis
+    === Plateau Algorithm

     For this purpose a custom algorithm was developed which evaluates the quality of a surface.
     It does this by analyzing each surfaces derivative values, in each direction meaning x, y and their combination.